SteveMarshall/stevemarshall.github.io/cv.md

 engineers** (technical architects, software developers, and operations engineers) **across 4 locations and 5 organisations**.

-**Improved hiring procedures**, ultimately increasing quality of candidates and diversity of engineering staff. **Improved engineering quality** by introducing organisation-wide standards, providing embedded, long-term **coaching for under-performing teams** and individuals, and recruiting technical leads across the organisation.
+**Improved hiring procedures**, increasing quality of candidates and diversity of engineering staff. **Improved engineering quality** by introducing organisation-wide standards, providing embedded, long-term **coaching for under-performing teams** and individuals, and recruiting technical leads across the organisation.

-**Successfully recruited my replacement** who has taken on the role and made it their own.
+**Recruited my replacement** who has taken on the role and made it their own.

 ### Technical Architect at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice)